TablePress/TablePress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 1.14 =
+* Full compatibility with WordPress 5.8.
+* Enhancement: Make behavior of bulk action selectors on the "All tables" screen more user-friendly.
+* Enhancement: Apply and enforce more granular coding standards for better code maintainability.
+* Enhancement: Allow import files with an .xlsm file extension, in addition to .xlsx files.
+* Enhancement: Add more options (filter and action hooks) for external integration of custom code.
+* Bugfix: Fix handling of the help box on the "Edit" screen when it's opened again after closing it.
+* Bugfix: Properly return modified table data when external code integrates into TablePress.
+* Bugfix: Correctly localize dates in files names of downloaded export files.
+* Bugfix: Fix typos in the code for math formula parsing that could lead to error messages in rare cases.
+* Updated external libraries (DataTables, SimpleXLSX, Build tools).
+* Some internal changes for better stability, translations, and documentation.

 = Version 1.13 =
 * Full compatibility with WordPress 5.7.
 * Enhancement: Allow replacing/appending existing tables when importing a ZIP archive of files.